 Anonymous added: “Near the northern part of the Nevada Test Site, the aliens landed and the 12 Americans left.
 One entity was left on Earth.
 The original plan was for our 12 people to stay 10 years and then return to Earth.
 But something went wrong.
 The 12 remained until 1978, when they were returned to the same location in Nevada.
 Seven men and one woman returned.
 Two died on the aliens’ home planet.
-Four others decided to remain, according to the returnees.
-Of the eight that returned, all have died.
-The last survivor died in 2002.”
+Four others decided to remain, according to the returnees.”

 Despite the outrageous and unlikely tale that the documents told, Serpo very quickly became a sensation within certain ufological quarters and provoked massive debate – in magazines and journals, on radio shows, and at online forums.
 There is, however, one issue that has, for the most part, been overlooked and forgotten.
-In early 2006, a source that used the named “Chapman,” and who maintained they had a background with the British Ministry of Defense, claimed to know all about the Serpo files and what they really represented.
+In early 2006, a source named Gordon Chapman maintained they had a background with the British Ministry of Defense, claimed to know all about the Serpo files and what they really represented.

 The Russians (and others of a commie nature) had seeded stories to British and US intelligence, suggesting that, in the 1950s and 1960s, a number of atomic bombs were smuggled into the United States and were to be detonated in major cities.
 It was, fortunately for the Western world, a case of the Soviets and their allies trying to instill fear and confusion via the creation of a totally bogus claim.
 There were no smuggled bombs – at all.
 And as a result, Chapman maintained, Serpo was the CIA’s way of trying to hit back at the Soviets, and have them running around like headless chickens and rendered into states of paranoia and anxiety.